metafacture/metafacture-documentation/docs/MF-in-5-min.md

 ## FIX LANGUAGE

 Many data conversions need a mapping from one field to another field plus optional conversions of the data inside these fields.
 Metafacture provides the transformation module `fix` that uses the Catmandu-inspired Fix language to assist in these mappings.
-See the [full list of Fix functions](/docs/fix/Fix-functions-and-Cookbook.html#functions).
+A full list Fix functions is available at https://github.com/metafacture/metafacture-documentation/blob/master/Fix-function-and-Cookbook.md#functions.

 Fixes can be provided inline as text argument of the fix module in the Flux script, or as a pointer to a Fix script.
 A Fix script groups one or more fixes in a file.